 Example: Neeraj carries a concealed firearm in his pocket.
 One day while his neighbor is out, he breaks into her home to steal her marijuana and other controlled substances.
-Here, Neeraj faces charges for burglary without the weapons enhancement.
+Here, Neeraj faces charges of burglary without the weapons enhancement.
 Even though he had possession of a firearm, he did not use the concealed weapon in conscious furtherance of the burglary.

 Meanwhile, Oliver approaches a woman on the street and asks for her wallet.
 When she refuses, Oliver flashes the knife on his belt.
 The woman hands over the purse.
-Here, Oliver faces charges for robbery with the weapons enhancement.
+Here, Oliver faces charges of robbery with the weapons enhancement.
 Even though Oliver did not end up brandishing or cutting with the knife, he used it to cause fear in his victim.